-- 1. TCIS will only accept payment by the following methods:

-- Bank cashier checks

-- Direct cash deposit at any branch of the school's bank

-- Wire transfer to the school bank account

-- Credit card (a surcharge will apply)
+- 1. TCIS will only accept payment by the following methods: - Bank cashier checks - Direct cash deposit at any branch of the school's bank - Online or wire transfer to the school bank account - Credit card (Master Card, Visa, and JCB.
+Surcharge of 1.5% will be applied.)

-(Note: Bank charges resulting from payment through a cashier's check will be paid by the parents.
+Note: Bank charges resulting from payment through a cashier's check will be paid by the parents.
 All personal or company checks will not be accepted.)